huaweicloud/terraform-provider-huaweicloud/docs/resources/dli_queue.md

 The following arguments are supported:

+* `region` - (Optional) The region in which to obtain the DLI queue resource.
+If omitted, the provider-level region will work as default.
+Changing this creates a new DLI Queue resource.

 * `cu_count` -
   (Required)
   Minimum number of CUs that are bound to a queue.
 The value can be 4,